Adityamish123/VoicechatWorldguard/README.md

 - Per-region control of voice chat behaviour for players inside WorldGuard regions.
 - Simple, focused set of flags:
     - voicechat-enabled — enable/disable voice in the region (boolean)
-    - voicechat-distance — set voice range in blocks (integer)
+    - voicechat-distance — set voice range in blocks (integer) (Voicechat 2.6.0+ required)
     - voicechat-muted — mute voice in the region (boolean)

 (Flags and names may be extended or changed in future versions — check the plugin's documentation or changelog.)